nriddiford/svParser/README.md

 bash install_deps.sh
 ```

-## Parsing structural variants from VCF files called by LUMPY DELLY and novoBreak

 ## Summarise variants
 A good place to start is with a summary of variants called in VCF file:

 #### Read vcf file from lumpy (or delly/novobreak) and see summary of variants called: